NLPrinceton/SARC/README.md

     @inproceedings{khodak2018large,
       title={A Large Self-Annotated Corpus for Sarcasm},
-      author={Khodak, Mikhail and Saunshi, Nikunj and Vodrahalli, Kiran}, booktitle={To Appear in the Proceedings of the Linguistc Resource and Evaluation Conference (LREC)}, year={2018}
+      author={Khodak, Mikhail and Saunshi, Nikunj and Vodrahalli, Kiran}, booktitle={Proceedings of the Linguistic Resource and Evaluation Conference (LREC)}, year={2018}
     }